microsoft/X-Mem/src/README.md

                                 combinations.
     -v, --verbose               Verbose mode, increase detail in X-Mem console reporting.
-    -w, --working_set_size      Working set size per thread in KB.
+    -w, --working_set_size      Working set size per worker thread in KB.
 This must be a multiple of 4KB.
     -L, --large_pages           Use large pages if possible.
 This may enable better memory performance, particularly for
                                 random-access patterns, but may not be supported